Every board member of anonymous app Whisper has reportedly stepped down

 Uber HR tells employees that Khosrowshahi has been offered CEO role

 Remember Whisper, the anonymous chat app?
-It’s been a while since we’ve heard much from the company but it’s still around and has recently lost a bunch of high profile board members.
+It’s been a while since we’ve heard much from the company, but it’s still around and has recently lost a bunch of high-profile board members.

-According to the Los Angeles Times, Seqouia’s Roelof Botha, Lightspeed’s Jeremy Liew and IA Venture’s John Hadl all recently left their board of director positions.
+According to the Los Angeles Times, Sequoia’s Roelof Botha, Lightspeed’s Jeremy Liew and IA Venture’s John Hadl all recently left their board of director positions.
 Shasta’s Sean Flynn, who was a board observer, also vacated his post.

 The move may have been part of an effort for the startup’s founders to regain control of the company.